itaymigdal/Nimbo-C2/README.md

 - Inline .NET assemblies execution.
 - Persistence capabilities.
 - UAC bypass methods.
+- Setting implant process as critical (BSOD on termination).
 - ELF loading using `memfd` in 2 modes.
 - And more !